riscv-steel/riscv-steel/docs/source/core-reference.md

 - **mem_address** and **mem_read_request** hold their values until **mem_read_request_ack** is driven to `HIGH`.

-The processor core expects to receive the response in the following clock cycle.
+The processor core expects to receive the response in the following clock cycles.
 A response must never be given in the same clock cycle that **mem_read_request** was driven `HIGH`.

 The figure below shows a timing diagram exemplifying the read operation handshaking: